rjames187/notes/programming/func_abstractions.md

 An **object** bundles together data and the logic that manipulates that data, managing the complexity of both.

+Expressions are evaluated while statements are executed and change the interpreter's state.

 Principles of debugging:
 - Test incrementally (individually test small, modular components)
 - Isolate errors